Recipient of Trip Advisor's Travelers' Choice Award 2020

 Explore one of the most interesting areas in Beaufort county, from a natural history, conservation and cultural history standpoint.
 On this tour we will explore the "C" in the ACE basin, the Combahee River.
 We will discuss rice culture and history, conservation successes, and the present use of the historic rice fields.

 On our Beaufort History tour we explore this beautiful town's 300 year history from an optimal vantage point, the water.
-After crossing the Beaufort River at the site of the old ferry, we explore the historic district, kayaking past some of the most beautiful homes in the area.
-This trip is best in fall, winter and spring.
+After crossing the Beaufort River we will , we explore the historic district, kayaking past some of the most beautiful homes in the area.

 A "half day" tour requires a 3-hour time commitment with approximately 2 hours on the water.

 Single and tandem kayaks available.